 Most textbooks are rented to students and must be returned at the end of the year for reuse the following year.
-Therefore, it is important that texts be cared for properly.
-Students will be charged replacement costs for any damaged or lost textbooks or library books.
+Therefore, it is important that textbooks are cared for properly.
+Students will be charged replacement costs for any damaged or lost textbooks.
 Please see the textbook fine schedule below.
-In addition, penalties may be applied for overdue library books.